 If you do four, you’re talking about an extra 5-6 minutes of working out.
 That’s such a small amount of time when you already have the gear on and are ready to go.

 This last benefit is for those who are looking for some new ways to vary up their running.

 Since you only have to sustain the pace for 30 seconds, you can get the benefits of running barefoot—increasing foot and lower leg strength—without an increased risk of injury.

 How Should I Run Strides?

-You’ll want to start incorporating them into your runs, preferably longer runs.
-Don’t wait until the very end, but instead start mixing them in the last couple miles of your run.
+Start incorporating them into your runs, preferably longer runs.
+Don’t wait until the very end, but instead start mixing them in the last couple miles.
 Some people prefer to do strides after they run, so do what’s best for you.

 Begin your run with a comfortable, easy pace, and when you’re ready, accelerate quickly to about 95% of your max capacity for 20-30 seconds.
 This is a stride/strider/acceleration.
 It doesn’t have to hurt, and you shouldn’t be straining or struggling.